What is Keratosis Pilaris?

 Treatments Available for Your Keratosis Pilaris

-VISIA Skin Analysis: For any of our clientele who has concerns about their skin health, Sunflower Dermatology recommends they undergo a scan by the VISIA Skin Analysis System.
+VISIA Skin Analysis: For any of our clientele who has concerns about their skin health, Epiphany Dermatology recommends they undergo a scan by the VISIA Skin Analysis System.
 We use the VISIA Skin Analysis System to learn as much as possible about each client’s unique skin care needs.
 After their exam and analysis, a customized treatment plan will be provided to them, with clear and careful instructions.

 Microdermabrasion: Microdermabrasion is a non-invasive treatment that gently remove the outer layer of skin.
 This is a very effective treatment that leaves the skin smoother and more evenly toned.

 Chemical Peels: Chemical Peels are effective treatment for many skin concerns, including keratosis pilaris.
 Chemical Peel cause the epidermis layer of skin to peel away promoting the skin beneath to grow in smoother and healthier looking.
-Sunflower Dermatology provides several choices of chemical peel packages to suit each patient’s individual needs.
+Epiphany Dermatology provides several choices of chemical peel packages to suit each patient’s individual needs.

 ¹Ally N Alai, M. F. (2018, June 12).
 Keratosis Pilaris.
 Retrieved from https://Medscape.com: